bridgecrewio/checkov/docs/3.Custom Policies/YAML Custom Policies.md

 The Bridgecrew platform allows you to combine definition blocks using AND/OR operators.

 * The top-level logical operator is the first key below \"definition\" (and not an item in a collection).
-It defines the relationship of all of the definition blocks in the specific YAML policy definition.
+Most policies will start with an `and` or `or` key here, with multiple conditions nested within that.
 * Filter blocks apply (only) to the top-level and constitute an AND condition.
 For example, if you'd like to indicate a requirement for a Connection State between types of resources, but only within a certain subset of all of those resources.
 Every other logical operator applies within a collection.
 For example, you can use AND/OR logic in a collection of key-value pairs.
+* The value for the `and` or `or` key must be a list; each element of the list must be a valid definition on its own (i.e., a combination of attribute conditions, connection conditions, nested AND/OR, etc).

 ### Example